 The challenge to restart the manufacturing automotive plants has begun and slowly the plants are opening in China, Europe and now America.

-Our clients have indicated that there are many questions to be answered relating to safety stock and acceptable risk.
-Logistics and supply chain management is most certainly a critical component of future success for the industry.
+Our auto clients have indicated that there are many questions to be answered relating to safety stock and acceptable risk.
+Logistics and supply chain management is most certainly a critical component of future success for the automotive industry.